Opentrons/oe-core/tools/nfs-development/README.md

 ## setup

 Get the verdin running easyinstaller, either because you just unboxed it or through the [recovery mode](https://developer.toradex.com/knowledge-base/imx-recovery-mode#Verdin_SoM_Family) procedure.
-Then EXTRACT the image checked in here as `initial-setup.tar.gz` to an sd card, put the sd card in the toradex, and it'll install.
+Then EXTRACT the image checked in here as `netboot-image.tar` to an sd card, put the sd card in the toradex, and install it from easyboot.

-On a linux machine or vm, install docker and lxc (if on ubuntu)
+On a linux machine or vm, install docker and lxc.
+Make sure that nfs-server or nfs-kernel-server or whatever your distro calls it is not installed, because it conflicts with what the docker container does.

 ## general use